-Ms. Smetana holds a Bachelor’s degree and two Master’s degree from Angelo State University.
-She is currently seeking her PhD. from Texas Tech University in Education Leadership and Policy and is in the home stretch, scheduled to graduate in May 2019.
+Ms. Smetana holds a Bachelor’s degree and two Master’s degree from Angelo State University, and completed her PhD. from Texas Tech University in Education Leadership and Policy in May of 2020.

 A Personal Note from Ms. Smetana: